How to choose the best site and site-engine hosting

 If a fairly static website is all you need, then you can build it using the website builder that comes with Namecheap’s Shared hosting.
 It is an easy way to build a website for newbies.

 For more control, you can opt for a flat-file site generator such as Bludit, Grav, or Kirby.
-These tools allow you to edit text, graphics, and layout of your site in a visual interface, and then they create a file structure that you upload to your server’s web directory via secure file transfer and that’s it: that’s your website.
+These tools allow you to edit text, graphics, and layout of your site in a visual interface, and then they create a file structure that you upload to your server’s web directory via secure file transfer and that’s all that’s needed to create your website.

 Hosting for blogs

-For creating a good-looking, responsive dynamic blog, the modern platforms such as WordPress, Drupal or Joomla solve all the problems and let you confidently set up your own regularly-updating and responsive site.
-Plus they allow you to leverage thousands of plugins representing a plethora of tools for layout and design, search engine marketing and optimization, content creation and distribution, and much, much more.
+For creating a good-looking, responsive dynamic blog, content management platforms such as WordPress, Drupal or Joomla let you confidently set up your own regularly updating and responsive site.
+Plus they allow you to leverage thousands of plugins representing a plethora of tools for layout and design, search engine marketing and optimization, and content creation and distribution.

-There are packages that allow you to run an entire ecommerce store right on your website.
-The leading engines here are the WordPress plugin WooCommerce and the open-source platforms Prestashop and OpenCart.
+There are packages that allow you to run an entire e-commerce store right on your website.
+Leading engines include the WordPress plugin WooCommerce and the open-source platforms Prestashop and OpenCart.
 They offer beautiful templates for catalog views and product pages, shopping carts, payments, and financial reporting.
-They are free to run but you have to pay for certain extensions
+They are free to run but some extensions come at an extra cost.

 If you are running a small store without too much traffic, then shared hosting can handle the load of one of these engines.

 There are many amazing things you can do with your slice of the internet.
-Even with almost no technical skills, you can spin up a sophisticated site that will provide a beautiful space for you to showcase your talents, sell your products, and build your brand for years to come.
+Even with almost no technical skills, you can produce a sophisticated site that offers a beautiful space for you to showcase your talents, sell your products, and build your brand for years to come.

-You can start on a beginner-friendly shared hosting plan and learn the basics before migrating to a VPS plan or a dedicated server when your needs have outgrown what shared hosting can do for you.
+You can start with beginner-friendly shared hosting and learn the basics before moving up to a VPS plan or a dedicated server.
 The skills you will have picked up along the way will ensure that the future will be firmly in your hands.

 Biography